 With this approach, your employees have the flexibility and choice to work remotely from home or in the office.
 This model is typically applied to the entire company and allows for geographic dispersal.

-Here's a quick look at three different companies who are successfully transitioning to a hybrid workplace:
+Here's a quick look at three different companies that are successfully transitioning to a hybrid workplace:

 Making all meeting information available on demand.